eclipse/microprofile-marketing/.github/ISSUE_TEMPLATE/Compatible Implementations Announcement.md

  **Link to CCR (GH issue in the eclipse/microprofile repository)**
  Link:

+ **For the Marketing Team: update the corresponding compatible page to include this particular version of the specified product**

  **Media Description**
  280 chararters includes the organization's name & URL or blog